rust-lang/rust/text/0000-rename-connect-to-join.md

 Note that Rust also has `.concat()` in `SliceConcatExt`, which is a specialized version of `.connect()` that uses an empty string as a separator.

+Another reason is that the term "join" already has similar usage in the standard library.
+There are `std::path::Path::join` and `std::env::join_paths` which are used to join the paths.

 # Detailed design

 While the `SliceConcatExt` trait is unstable, the `.connect()` method itself is